ontodev/valve.rs/README.md

    - If the *db_view* option is set, Valve assumes that the view already exists in the database.
    - If the *db_view* option is not set, Valve will take care of creating the table but it will not attempt to load it.

-This is summarized in the following table:
+The above is conveniently summarized in the following table:

 path               | possible types           | possible options      | created by                                    | loaded by*
 -------------------|--------------------------|-----------------------|-----------------------------------------------|----------